SBA's Women-Owned Small Business Program

 Because of the clear benefits associated with membership in the SBA’s Women-Owned Small Business Federal Contracting Program, your firm should certainly investigate the opportunity further if you believe that you may qualify.
 For more information about how to enroll, you can visit the SBA page about the WOSB program.

 If you are interested in learning more about getting involved in the program, you can check out our blog about the WOSB certification process.
-If you want to do more research on small business contracting opportunities, you can read our blog about how to succeed as a small business through a GSA Schedule.
+If you want to do more research on small business contracting opportunities, you can read our blog about How to Market to the Government as a Women-Owned Small Business.
 As always, feel free to reach out to us at Winvale if you have any questions or believe that we can help with your GSA Schedule contract.